EMPAT94/empat94.github.io/_posts/2015-11-06-A -thing-about-curiosity.md

----
- date: 6th October 2015
----
+# A Thing about Curiosity

-It's been a very long time since anything that I heard in the classroom excited me...
+_It's been a very long time since anything that I heard in the classroom excited me..._

 I remember listening about Dalton's theory for the first time in my Science class ages ago, and I remember how I visualised every thing around us being the same, just being arranged differently.
 I was seeing the world in a whole new way; the theories of sub-atomic particles that followed further reinforced my new perspective and boy, the thoughts running through my head whilst these things were being taught!